No man is an island.

 Each item relies on the output of another activity in some way and contributes to the end result of the project.

-The relationship between two tasks is defined as the dependency between them.
+The relationship between the two tasks is defined as the dependency between them.

 If you are a project manager, treat this information as a refresher.
 If you are gathering knowledge, the blog is all you need to master dependencies in an operational environment.